Anexsoft/The-Agile-Monkeys-Challenge/README.md

 **Note**: *only for development environment*.

-### 5. API.CRM
+### 5. Endpoints
-You can check our endpoints documentation on http://localhost:50000/swagger
+You can check our endpoints documentation on http://localhost:50000/swagger after run the solution.

 ¡Happy Code 💪!